Gently removes scalp oil while protecting dry lengths so you can wash as often as needed without a stripped, squeaky finish.

 Who will love it

-- Combination hair (oily roots, dry ends)
+- Combination hair (oily roots, drier ends)

 Pros

-- Balances scalp without drying ends
+- Balances the scalp without drying out the ends

 Cons